Kiwifruit: An investment that's on course

 Large and untapped markets

-Zespri has achieved good penetration in Asian and European markets, but kiwifruit consumption is still an under-developed category at only 1.2% of all internationally-traded fruit.
-Substantial markets such as the USA and Canada are largely untapped and represent a significant opportunity for future growth.
+Zespri has achieved good penetration in Asian and European markets, but kiwifruit consumption is still an under-developed category at only 1% of all internationally-traded fruit.
+Substantial markets such as North America are largely untapped and represent a significant opportunity for future growth.